 A participant who is not receiving any subsidy, but whose HAP contract is still in force, may request a voucher to move to a different unit.
-However, if no subsidy will be paid at the unit to which the family requests to move, HHA will not enter into a HAP contract for the balance of the 180 days. on behalf of the family for the new unit.
+However, if no subsidy will be paid at the unit to which the family requests to move, HHA will enter into a HAP contract for the balance of the 180 days..